Hello! Lady Lynn

 Hello!
 Lady Lynn (ハロー!レディリン, Harō!
-Redi Rin) is the second season of the anime series, Lady Lady!!, produced by Toei Animation Co., Ltd. It consists of a total of 36 episodes and was aired from May 12, 1988 to January 26, 1989 on TV Tokyo.
-Based on the Japanese shōjo manga Lady!!, by Youko Hanabusa.
+Redi Rin) is the second season of the anime series, Lady Lady!!, produced by Toei Animation Co., Ltd. It consists of a total of 36 episodes and was aired on Thursdays from May 12, 1988 to January 26, 1989 on TV Tokyo.
+The series was produced due to the success of the previous series.

+Unlike the previous series, it features a unique story and setting that differs from the original Lady!!.
+The overall story is concluded in episode 32, with the following four episodes being produced as a compilation.
+While the voice actors have changed due to a change in broadcasting network, the main staff continues to participate from the previous series.

 Story

 3 years after Lady!!, Lynn is starting a new life in her new home, living separately from her family.
-Her sister Sarah is living at her grandfather's place at Warbawn Castle, while her father works endlessly to earn money to take back the Marble Mansion.
-She is studying at Saint Patrick Academy, a distinguished school famous for horseback riding.
-Making friends, as well as rivals, along the way to attaining the prestigious honor, the Lady Crest.
+Her sister Sarah is living at her grandfather's place at Woburn Castle, while her father works endlessly to earn money to take back The Marble Mansion.
+She is studying at Saint Patrick Academy, a distinguished school famous for horse riding.
+Making friends, as well as rivals, along the way to attaining the prestigious honor, Lady Crest.
 With her noble steed Andrews, will they overcome obstacles that come in their way to reach their goal?
 And can Lynn come back to her old home?